Inspiration

 6. Your absence is known by those that need to know.

-7. Anything that needs checking on regularly is taken care off.
+7. Anything that needs checking on regularly is taken care off from house plants to water pipes (if you’re leaving in the winter)

 How to travel to the voyage ports, can you avoid flying?